rafaelcfreire/rafaelcfreire/README.md

 # Hi there! 👋 I'm Rafael Freire

-**Software Developer** passionate about building robust systems and exploring cutting-edge technologies ☄️
+**Software Developer** passionate about building robust systems and exploring cutting edge technologies ☄️
 🌍 *Connecting the dots between code, infrastructure, and security*

 ---